orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2022.1.md

 # Orbeon Forms 2022.1 (Draft)

-__Friday, December 30, 2021__
+__Saturday, December 31, 2022__

 Today we released Orbeon Forms 2022.1!
-This release introduces new features and bug-fixes.
+This release is packed with new features and bug-fixes!

 ## New features

-### Major new features

-#### New Landing page and application navigation
+### New Landing page and application navigation

 Form Runner now features a new Landing page, organized in cards which provides quick access to: